-Many potential adoptive parents find that adopting a child can put a strain on family finances.
-But there are several available adoption tax credits and benefits that offset the expenses of adopting a child.
+Some adoptive families find that adopting a child can put a strain on family finances.
+But there are several available adoption tax credits and benefits that may be able to offset your adoption expenses.

 Adoptive parents who work for companies with an adoption assistance program also receive a tax break.
 Parents can receive up to $12,970 in reimbursement from their employer for adoption expenses without paying taxes on that benefit.
-However you cannot double-dip, meaning you cannot take a tax credit for adoption expenses reimbursed by your company, as well.
-Read Employer-Provided Adoption Benefits to learn more about these adoption assistance programs.
+However you cannot double-dip, meaning you cannot take a tax credit for adoption expenses already reimbursed by your company.
+Speak with a tax professional to make sure this is correctly noted in your W-2 Form, and read Employer-Provided Adoption Benefits to learn more about these adoption assistance programs.

 What Are Qualifying Adoption Expenses?

-Qualifying adoption expenses are reasonable and necessary adoption fees.
-They include traveling expenses while away from home, and other expenses directly related to, and whose principal purpose is for, the legal adoption of an eligible child.
+The IRS writes: “Qualified adoption expenses are reasonable and necessary expenses directly related to, and for the principal purpose of, the legal adoption of an eligible child.

-Follow this link to Form 8839 to learn how to file for an adoption tax credit or exclusion and for information regarding required attachments.
+Follow these links to Form 8839, Instructions to File Form 8839 and an Adoption Benefits FAQ on the IRS website to learn how to file for an adoption tax credit or exclusion and for information regarding required attachments.

 Adoption Disruption - Tax Credit Benefit Still Applies